Join The Military At 25: Is It Too Old For Men?

 Can I Join The Navy With A Felony?

 Nope!
 In fact, some branches of the military have a policy against hiring anyone with an active felony.
-The best way to find out is by contacting recruiters for that branch and asking their specific policies on employment eligibility.
+The best way to find out is by contacting recruiters for that branch and asking about their specific policies on employment eligibility.

 If you’re wondering how your past may affect your future in the Navy or any other branch of service, it’ll depend upon whether or not you’ve been convicted, pardoned, completed probation without offenses within five years from completion date (this includes fines and restitution), supervised release without convictions within three years from completion date (including supervision time).
 If so: congratulations!
 You’re eligible to join up no problem – just make sure to keep things clean moving forward 🙂